Myzlshev AT-T

 HF1 HS1 HR1

-DT-10/DT-30
+Ishimbai DT-10/DT-30 Vityaz

 Notes: This is a series of tracked all-terrain vehicles, the first of which (the DT-10P) appeared in 1982.
 They have the same basic configuration as do many such vehicles, with a front section carrying the engine and drive components and much of the crew, and a rear section connected by an articulated coupling carrying cargo, more personnel, or specialist equipment (The DT-30 is an exception).
 All of these vehicles are still in production with the exception of the DT-30, and none of them have ever been exported outside Russia and the former Soviet republics.
 They are optimized for deep snow and swamps, with very wide rubber tracks that have steel shoes (960mm wide in the case of the DT-10s, and 1100mm for the DT-30s).
 The roadwheels have independent suspension via torsion bars, and steering is hydraulically assisted.
 Engines have a preheater for use in very cold climates, and the cab is also heated.
 All use the same engine, a multifuel development of the engine used in the T-64 main battle tank, with the exception of the more powerful engines used in the DT-10PM and DT-30PM.

 As stated above, the DT-30 has a single body supporting a flatbed cargo trailer connected to the main vehicle with a gimbal.
 It is not amphibious.
 It is typically used to carry shelter bodies, containerized loads, and items such as rubber fuel bladders or tank bodies for water or fuel.
 The DT-30P is a more normal version of this series of vehicles, with twin bodies like the DT-10P, and is basically a larger version of the DT-10P.
-The DT-30P is amphibious, and it has a materiel-handling crane.
+The DT-30P is amphibious, and it has a 10-ton material-handling crane.
 The DT-30PM is the DT-30P’s counterpart to the DT-10PM, with a more powerful engine and improved transmission.

 Twilight 2000 Notes: The DT-10PM and DT-30PM are fairly rare compared to the other vehicles of these series in the Twilight 2000 timeline.

-Merc 2000 Notes: Some of this series, most notably the DT-10PM, are in use by the UN and by civilian Arctic and Antarctic research outfits, while more, including both the DT-10PM and DT-30PM, are used by those looking for or drilling for oil in the far north reaches of the Earth.
+Merc 2000 Notes: Some of these series, most notably the DT-10PM, are in use by the UN and by civilian Arctic and Antarctic research outfits, while more, including both the DT-10PM and DT-30PM, are used by those looking for or drilling for oil in the far north reaches of the Earth.

 Vehicle